xujiajun/gorouter/README.md

 ## Contributing

 If you'd like to help out with the project.
 You can put up a Pull Request.
+Thanks to all [contributors](https://github.com/xujiajun/gorouter/graphs/contributors).

 ## Author